-Small scaled family farming plays a multidimensional role, ensure not only livelihood but play a pivotal role in biodiversity conservation.
-Such farmers judiciously use the weeds and herbs grow along with the crops and use the crop residues as animal feed.
+Small scaled family farming plays a multidimensional role, ensuring not only livelihood but play a pivotal role in biodiversity conservation.
+Such farmers judiciously use the weeds and herbs grown along with the crops and use the crop residues as animal feed.
 Here are some pictures, I shot in my hometown Borai, Loralai which show us the beauty of this unique farming system.
-The farmer told me that he never used any pesticides and chemical fertilizer.
+The farmer told me that he never used any pesticides and chemical fertilizers.

 Vegetables are grown at the orchard, providing rich and safe food for the family.

-More plants and animals diversity is placed on a smaller piece of land with the highest productivity and the whole family depends on this farm in one or other way.
+More plant and animals diversity is placed on a smaller piece of land with the highest productivity and the whole family depends on this farm in one or another way.

 The story is hereby released at the eve of the World Camel Day 2018.